PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 ![A cat looking up at a tree in the garden](https://ucarecdn.com/0bb91f2e-28e0-464a-b74a-5237ae838014/Erinscat.jpg)

 Cats don't have sweet taste receptors, so most don't like fruit.
 Most cats will pick a platter of tuna over a pile of green beans, but if you have a cat with a sophisticated palette, you can try some snacks from the garden.
 If your cat won't try fresh produce, you can dehydrate the fruit or veggies, then powder them, and sprinkle a little on their food.
+And of course, cats (and dogs) usually love catnip!

 **Safe fruit and vegetables** according to PetMD (not a complete list):